 - All members of staff are expected to read and follow Safer Working Practice guidance

-- Mrs. O'Sullivan, Mr Griffiths, Mrs. Tkocz, Mrs. Mitchell and Miss James have achieved Level 3 DSL training with Swindon's Local Safeguarding Children Board (LSCB) and Jan Davidson works for the NSPCC.
+- Mrs. O'Sullivan, Mr Griffiths, Mrs. Tkocz, Mrs. Mitchell and Miss James have achieved Level 3 DSL training with Swindon's Local Safeguarding Children Board (LSCB) (This has been renamed as Swindon's Safeguarding Partnership)

-- Mr Griffiths and Jan Milsom (governor) have attended Safer Recruitment training with Swindon's Local Safeguarding Children Board (LSCB).
+- Mr Griffiths and Jan Milsom (director) have attended Safer Recruitment training with Swindon's Local Safeguarding Children Board (LSCB).
 Miss James has achieved her Level 3 Safer Recruitment certificate too.

 - In staff meetings, we regularly review safeguarding scenarios and share termly safeguarding updates from Swindon LSCB, Family Contact Point and Sarah Turner Consulting.

-Eastrop has been given the opportunity to take part in a project that will run jointly between schools and Wiltshire Police: ENCOMPASS.
+Eastrop is part of a project that runs jointly between schools and Wiltshire Police: ENCOMPASS.
 This is the way in which Wiltshire Police will report to schools, by the next school day, when a child or young person has affected by a domestic incident.

 ENCOMPASS will ensure that a member of the school staff, known as a Key Adult, will be shared the information in confidence, while ensuring that the school is able to make provision for possible difficulties experienced by children, or their families, who have been involved in, affected or exposed to a domestic abuse incident.

 We are keen to offer the best support possible to all our children and we believe this will be extremely beneficial for all those involved.

 The Wider Context of Safeguarding at Eastrop